WPSAR Editorial Policy

 Humanitarian workers, logisticians and others involved in response activities for public health emergencies are also included.

 All articles are indexed in PubMed/MEDLINE the Directory of Open Access Journals (DOAJ), Western Pacific Region Index Medicus (WPRIM), EBSCO and Google Scholar.

 Why publish in WPSAR?

 WPSAR is not limited to conventional research articles.
-It publishes a broad range of articles, including short outbreak investigation reports, lessons from the field, analyses of surveillance data, evaluations of surveillance systems and risk assessments for public health events.
+It publishes a broad range of articles, including epidemiological and operational research, short field and outbreak investigation reports, lessons from the field, analyses of surveillance data, evaluations of surveillance systems and risk assessments for public health events.
 There are limited opportunities to publish these types of articles in other journals.
 We also accept the more traditional original research, perspectives and case reports/case series articles.

 WPSAR is an open access journal, meaning it is free of charge for both readers and authors.
 It is also a continuous publication, which means articles are published as soon as they have completed the review and editing process.

 WPSAR accepts all articles that fit the scope of the journal and that meet the minimum publication standards.
 We are especially interested in field epidemiology and operational research.

 WPSAR also aims to build capacity in scientific writing and encourages submissions from authors with little or no experience in publishing in peer-reviewed journals.
-The Coordinating Editor often works with new authors on their submissions to ensure that articles fit the scope of WPSAR and meet the minimum standards for publication.
+The Editorial Team can work with new authors on their submissions to ensure that articles fit the scope of WPSAR and meet the minimum standards for publication.

 Peer review process